alknopfler/seactl/README.md

-# seactl
+# seactl (SUSE Edge Airgap Command Line Interface)
-SUSE Edge Airgap Tool created to make the airgap process easier for SUSE Edge deployments.
+SUSE Edge Airgap Tool created to make the airgap process easier for SUSE Edge for telco deployments.

 ## Features

-- Read the info from the release manifest file.
+- Read the info from the airgap manifest file.
 - Create a tarball for rke2 release tarball files (required to be used in capi airgap scenarios).
 - Upload the helm-charts oci images defined in the release manifest to the private registry .
 - Upload the containers images defined in the release manifest to the private registry.